current band and bio photos courtesy of David Cupp

 the School of Art+Design at San Diego State University.
 Take a look at his pottery and sculpture here: richardburkett.com.

 Dwight Worden (guitar, bass, vocals) is a long-time San Diego area resident, recovering lawyer, and a great musician.
 He's often seen playing music with a variety of bands around town including Gone Tomorrow and Prairie Sky.
 A talented musician, Dwight plays fiddle, guitar, mandolin and bass and signs lead and harmony.
 Dwight is the past president of the San Diego Bluegrass Society and a former board member of IBMA - the International Bluegrass Music Association.
 He also writes a monthly column called The Bluegrass Corner for San Diego's music newspaper, the Troubadour.
-We're glad to have him in the band, too.
+You might even have seen Dwight in his role a few years ago as the mayor of Del Mar, CA. We're really glad to have him in the band.

 Other Former and Occasional